Rolf Tibblin: Motorcycle racing career

 The early 1960s marked a period of Swedish domination in the Motocross World Championships as five of the top six competitors in the 1960 500cc World Championship were from Sweden with only fourth-placed British rider Don Rickman (Triumph) breaking up the Swedish monopoly.
 Tibblin won the first two Grand Prix races of the season in Austria and France, but then his luck changed, and he was overtaken by Husqvarna teammate Bill Nilsson and Sten Lundin (Monark) to finish the season in third place.

 At the 1960 International Six Days Trial held at Bad Aussee, Austria, Tibblin was the top individual points scorer.
 The International Six Days Trial is a form of off-road motorcycle Olympics that is the oldest annual competition sanctioned by the FIM, dating back to 1913.
 Tibblin also competed in other enduro events during this period, including five consecutive victories in the grueling Novemberkåsan Enduro from 1960 to 1964.

 In 1961, Tibblin suffered a broken leg early in the season and dropped to fifth place in the final standings of the 500cc World Championship.
 However, he returned in late August when he was the top individual points scorer at the 1961 Motocross des Nations event, leading the Swedish team to victory.

 Rolf Tibblin (41) leads Gunnar Johansson (43) at the 500cc Dutch Grand Prix on 29 July 1962.

 Tibblin returned to form in the 1962 500cc World Championship, winning five of the ten Grand Prix races to claim his first premier class title by four points over his compatriot Gunnar Johansson in second place.
 Sweden continued to dominate international motocross with Swedish riders taking the top five places in the 500cc Class final standings for 1962.
 His Husqvarna teammate, Torsten Hallman, won the 250cc Motocross World Championship giving the Husqvarna factory both of the FIM motocross world titles.
 Tibblin repeated his performance at the 1962 Motocross des Nations event, where he led the Swedish team to victory as the top individual points scorer.

 He successfully defended his crown in the 1963 FIM Motocross World Championship, taking five victories out of twelve races to become the first competitor to win back to back 500cc World Championships.
 Hallman repeated as the 250cc Motocross World Champion in 1963 to put the Husqvarna factory at the top of the motocross hierarchy by claiming both world championships for the second consecutive year.
-However, a significant moment in motocross history occurred during the 1963 season when ČZ factory rider Vlastimil Valek rode a 263cc two-stroke motorcycle to defeat Tibblin in the first moto of the 500cc Czechoslovakian Grand Prix.
+However, a significant moment in motocross history occurred during the 1963 season when ČZ factory rider Vlastimil Válek rode a 263cc two-stroke motorcycle to defeat Tibblin in the first moto of the 500cc Czechoslovak Grand Prix.
 The victory was a turning point in motocross history as, it marked the first time that a two-stroke powered motorcycle had won a 500cc Motocross World Championship race.